For a while now I’ve been meaning to sit down and write a review on a book I received in the mail called “Does Your Bag Have Holes?“.

 Overall the book was a good read.
 Taylor makes good use of storytelling in the book to illustrate his points, and the writing style is engaging.
 His prosperity model really makes you realize how important personal responsibility and the choices you make in your daily life are to your success.

 The book isn’t long on practical step by step ways to become prosperous, but it does give a good 50,000 foot view of the principles Taylor believes you need to guide you on the road to becoming free, happy and prosperous.
 The book is less of a how-to, and more of an inspirational read to get you fired up about being responsible and becoming part of the ownership society.

 I give this book a thumbs up, and would recommend it to anyone.

-Stay tuned because in the coming days I'll be posting an email interview that I'm doing with the author!
+Stay tuned because in the coming days I’ll be posting an email interview with Cameron Taylor!